Articles highlighting and developing ideas and arguments from the book:

 Sedimentation: the Existentialist Challenge to Stereotypes. <read online>

 Short article at Aeon online magazine.

-“we are not the puppets of inherited ideologies … we can actively reshape the sedimented outlook that guides our behaviour.”
+We are not the puppets of inherited ideologies.
+We can actively reshape the outlooks that quietly guide our behaviour.

 The Mysterious Case of the Disappearing Existentialist. <read online>

 “And thus, as if by magic, one of the two original existentialists had disappeared from view … Why did this happen?”

 Interview with Nigel Warburton at Five Books website.

 Central themes of Rethinking Existentialism in the form of reading recommendations.